BND Hamburger Icon

 In other words, greenwashing benefits a corporation only when it successfully deceives its customers.
 Transparency can bridge the gap between artificial and genuine concern for the environment.

-One example of transparency is activist outdoor clothing retailer Patagonia.
+One example of transparency is exhibited by outdoor clothing retailer Patagonia.
 Unlike most companies, Patagonia doesn’t sugarcoat its use of chemicals or the fact that it leaves a footprint.
 The company’s sustainability mission is described as a “struggle to become a responsible company.”

 “We can’t pose Patagonia as the model of a responsible company,” its website reads.
 “We don’t do everything a responsible company can do, nor does anyone else we know.
 But we can tell you how we came to realize our environmental and social responsibilities and then began to act on them.”

-Jennifer Dublino and Adryan Corcione contributed to the writing and reporting in this article.
+Tejas Vemparala and Jennifer Dublino contributed to this article.
 Source interviews were conducted for a previous version of this article.

 Carlyann is pursuing her Bachelor’s degree in Business Journalism with minors in sustainability and music at The University of North Carolina at Chapel Hill and will graduate in 2020.
 She is incredibly interested by the intersection of business development and environmental preservation.
 When she isn’t writing, she enjoys working for non-profit organization Carolina Thrift, running and playing the ukulele.